 However, your folks didn’t have any control over what the fine people at the TV networks chose to air.
-Personally, I owe my lifelong fandom of horror to network TV and the nights spent staying up late watching movies that I would otherwise not have had access to, praying that my parents wouldn’t walk in and shut the TV off just as Mrs. Voorhees was shoving an arrow through Kevin Bacon’s neck.
+Personally, I owe my lifelong fandom of horror to network TV and the nights spent staying up late to watch movies that I would otherwise not have had access to.
+I’ll never forget those thrilling moments of anticipatory panic, praying that my parents wouldn’t walk in and shut the TV off just as Mrs. Voorhees was shoving an arrow through Kevin Bacon’s neck.

 Another memorable feature that used to happen during horror movie marathons was that the network would use the opportunity to air material for the very first time.
-Oftentimes this would be a new Halloween themed episode of whatever shows the network was known for, which were always something to look forward to anyways.
-Other times, however, the network would air the world premiere of a new horror movie trailer during their marathon which encouraged the viewers to tune in just so they could be among the first people in the world to see this sneak peek at a new movie.
+Oftentimes, this would be a new Halloween-themed episode of whatever shows the network was known for, which were always something to look forward to anyways.
+Other times, however, the network would air the world premiere of a new horror movie trailer during their marathon, which encouraged the viewers to tune in just so they could be among the first people in the world to see this sneak peek at a new movie.

 Modern audiences, with their ability to stream almost any movie that they want with the click of a button, will probably find it hard to relate to searching through the TV guide to see which movies will be on MonsterFest this evening.
-But for those of you who grew up watching marathons of horror movies late into the night on Fridays or on crisp October evenings, I hope this has stirred up a little nostalgic longing for a simpler time when television movies were an event to be anticipated and celebrated and will forevermore be missed at this time of year.
+But for those of you who grew up watching marathons of horror movies late into the night on Fridays or on crisp October evenings, I hope this has stirred up a little nostalgic longing for a simpler time—a time when television movies were an event to be anticipated and celebrated and will forevermore be missed at this time of year.